lijingwang/hierarchicalBayes/README.md

 This paper is under review at Water Resources Research.

-### Case study of this hierarchical Bayesian framework:
+### Case study of this hierarchical Bayesian framework

 - Case 1, linear forward modeling, volume averaging: case1.ipynb